[read_meter]

 LCP – Largest Contentful Paint

-The Largest Contentful Paint measures loading performance, how long the largest element in the viewport takes to load.
-Typically this is an image, text or video.
-To provide a good user experience this should be 2.5 seconds or less.
+The Largest Contentful Paint measures loading performance, specifically how long it takes for the largest element in the viewport to load.
+Typically, this is an image, text or video.
+To provide a good user experience, this should be 2.5 seconds or less.

 FID – First Input Delay

-The First Input Delay measures interactivity, how long until the visitor can interact with your page.
+The First Input Delay measures interactivity, specifically how long it takes for a visitor to interact with your page.
 If you have a contact form with a button, the FID measures how quickly the interaction is processed when the button is clicked.
-To provide a good experience this should be 100ms or less.
+To provide a good experience, this should be 100ms or less.

 CLS – Cumulative Layout Shift

-The Cumulative Layout Shift measures visual stability, how much do elements on the page move around as it loads.
-If you have started to read some text and then an image loads above the next pushes the text down it is irritating for the visitor.
-To provide a good user experience this should be 0.1 or less.
+The Cumulative Layout Shift measures visual stability, how much elements on the page move around as it loads.
+If you start reading a text and then an image loads above, it pushes the text down, which is irritating for the visitor.
+To provide a good user experience, this should be 0.1 or less.

 How to measure Core Web Vitals for your WordPress website

-When you want to improve Core Web Vitals, there are three tools from Google that are really helpful n measuring the metrics:
+When you want to improve Core Web Vitals, three tools from Google are really helpful in measuring the metrics:

-• Chrome User Experience Report: part of the Chrome browser developer tools.
-It is important to use this in incognito mode to give accurate results, otherwise browser extensions can affect the report.
+- Chrome User Experience Report: part of the Chrome browser developer tools.
+It is essential to use this feature in incognito mode to obtain accurate results; otherwise, browser extensions can impact the report.

 There are also two other tools that we use:

-• GT Metrix: to analyse the waterfall order that elements are loaded on the page
+- GT Metrix: to analyse the waterfall order which elements are loaded on the page

 How to improve your Core Web Vitals metrics